denoland/docs/deploy/tutorials/tutorial-wordpress-frontend.md

-# Use Wordpress as a headless CMS
+# Use WordPress as a headless CMS

-Wordpress is the most popular CMS in the world, but is difficult to use in a "headless" form, i.e. with a custom frontend.
+WordPress is the most popular CMS in the world, but is difficult to use in a "headless" form, i.e. with a custom frontend.

-In this tutorial, we show how to use Fresh, a modern web framework built on Deno, to create a frontend for headless Wordpress.
+In this tutorial, we show how to use Fresh, a modern web framework built on Deno, to create a frontend for headless WordPress.

-## **Step 1:** Clone the Fresh Wordpress theme
+## **Step 1:** Clone the Fresh WordPress theme

 Fresh offers two ready-to-go themes, one for a blog and one for shopfront.